Bhimsen Thapa: Expansion in the West (Continued)

 Bhimsen previously ordered the conquest of the Garhwal Kingdom and the preparations of the Kangra campaign.
 Gorkhali forces under Badakaji Amar Singh, Rudrabir Shah and Nain Singh overran Nalagarh, crossed the Sutlej river and defeated King Sansar Chand of Kangra at Mahal Mori in May 1806.
 Unfortunately, Bhimsen lost his brother Nain Singh who was shot dead at the conquest of the Kangra fort in the winter of 1806–07.
-Afterwards on 1807, it was put under Nepalese siege and by early 1809, most of the land of Kangra jagir had been incorporated into Nepal, although the fort was still held out.
+Afterwards in 1807, it was put under Nepalese siege and by early 1809, most of the land of Kangra jagir had been incorporated into Nepal, although the fort was still held out.
 Sansar Chand took refuge among the Sikhs of Punjab and by August 1809, the Nepalese army was forced to retreat back by the combined army of Sansar Chand and Ranjit Singh, the ruler of Punjab.
 Other states like Salyan were also annexed to Nepal during his rule.
 Before the Anglo-Nepalese War, the territory of Nepal extended from Sutlej river in the west to Teesta river in the east.
 Most of this territory, however, was lost in the Anglo-Nepalese War.
 In 1811, Bhimsen was given the title of General, thus enjoying a dual position of Mukhtiyar and General.